personal finance | june 3, 2024

 Call 1-800-225-5132 to request a prospectus or summary prospectus; each includes investment objectives, risks, fees, expenses, and other information you should read and consider carefully before investing.

 1Money market mutual funds, although not covered by the FDIC’s federal deposit insurance, tend to provide slightly higher yields than bank savings accounts and CDs over time.
-Banks may provide money market savings accounts, which are different than money market mutual funds.
+Banks may provide money market savings accounts, which are different from money market mutual funds.

 Additional Disclosures